behardja/agent-ops-maturity/README.md

 **4. Create the GitHub Environments (Staging / Production)**

-In repo **Settings → Environments**, create a `production` environment and add a **required reviewer** — the manual approval that gates the production sign-off (best practice).
-Single project/engine, so this is the human sign-off step; in a multi-project setup it would gate a deploy to the prod project.
+In repo **Settings → Environments**, create separate tiered environments, e.g. `production` with a **required reviewer** to manage the manual approval that gates the production sign-off (best practice).

 **5. Push changes & open a Pull Request → CI/CD triggers**